Travel agencies and magazines keep bragging Porto for its nightlife but the city is a great destination for families with kids, too.

 You can buy the online ticket to the 6 bridges cruise in Porto, and then you just need to print it and show it when you go on board.
 Please notice that this ticket is valid on any trip departing from Ribeira, on the side of Porto, and not in Gaia.

-How to get there: If you are at Foz, simply take tram line 1 – find all the information on my guide to the tram lines in Porto.
-São Bento train station is also just 10min walking distance, always going down 😉
+How to get there: If you are at Foz, simply take the tram 1.
+São Bento train station is also just 10 minutes walking distance, always going down 😉

 Foz is the neighbourhood where the douro river joins the Atlantic Ocean, and it’s the ideal place to ride a baby stroller.
 If your kids are a bit older you can rent bikes and go for a ride in Foz, it’s perfectly safe.

 To go for a walk or for a bike ride at Foz, the best area is between Jardim do Passeio Alegre and Castelo do Queijo.

 How to get there: take the bus 500.
 If you are not carrying a baby stroller, my suggestion is to take the tram 1 all the way from Ribeira.
 It’ll leave you right at Passeio Alegre, and it’s one of the funniest activities in Porto for families with kids!